ualsg/ualsg.netlify.app/content/opportunities/vacancies.md

 Working as RA and/or doing a PhD at NUS is a great opportunity to grow as a scientist and follow your passion in research, and our Lab offers a vibrant and stimulating environment for academic growth.
 RA positions depend on funded projects.
 We announce available RA positions in the openings section above, but you are also welcome to send an open application.
-In most cases, computational/programming skills are a must, and evidence of them (e.g. developed GitHub repositories) will be appreciated.
+In most cases, computational & programming skills are a must, and an evidence of them (e.g. developed GitHub repositories) will be appreciated.

 We accept well-motivated and talented prospective PhD candidates, but we do not admit them directly as the applications are processed by the school.
 Before applying, read more [here](../phd).